Penguins Don't Fly: Reasoning about Generics through Instantiations and Exceptions: Experiment Details

 \subsection{Few-Shot Baseline}

 As a baseline for generation, we use GPT-3~\citep{brown2020language} with few-shot prompting.
-Specifically, for each template (Table~\ref{tab:patts}) we construct a few-shot prompt (Appendix~\ref{app:g3prompts}) that consists of three examples.
-Each example is two sentences: first the generic, second a connective (e.g., ``But also'') followed by an \textev{exemplar} that adheres to the desired template.
-A fourth generic and connective is appended to the prompt and the model should then generate a completion that follows the illustrated template.
-This setup is very similar to the prompts to our system, except our system is not provided examples and GPT-3 is not provided with subtypes (when appropriate for the template).

-Note that our goal is \textit{not} to produce the best possible generations from GPT-3 but rather to show that constrained generation from GPT-2 (i.e., NeuroLogic\astar) outperforms (and is cheaper and more computationally feasible) than a natural use of GPT-3.
+Since we do not have access to the decoding algorithm for GPT-3, we cannot use decoding constraints to control the output (as in our system).
+Therefore, we use few-shot prompting in order to control the output of GPT-3.
+Specifically, for each template (Table~\ref{tab:patts}) we construct a few-shot prompt (Appendix~\ref{app:g3prompts}) that consists of three examples that illustrate the desired template.
+This setup is very similar to the prompts to our system, except our system is not provided examples and GPT-3 is not provided with subtypes (when appropriate to the template).
+Note, our goal is \textit{not} to produce the best possible generations from GPT-3 but rather to show that constrained generation from GPT-2 (i.e., NeuroLogic\astar) outperforms (and is cheaper and more computationally feasible) than a natural use of GPT-3.